 Immigration: We are a Country of immigrants, our greatest asset is our diversity of knowledge, skill and experiences.
 Building a "Wall" doesn't address the "why" it only barely address the "how".
 We have been made promises, for my entire life that the politicians would fix this, however they continue to just put one band aid, over another and never address the "why".

 How about we reform immigration in a way that made America the best new country in the world.
 We need to return to the Ellis Island system of Immigration.
 I propose opening Ellis Island like facilities, in addition to other designated locations along any border state that may require such facility.(i.e. Gulf of Mexico, San Diego, Washington State, Niagara falls)

-These facilities would be responsible for issuing Green Cards and running background checks.
+These facilities would be responsible for health screenings, running background checks and issuing Green Cards.
 Immigrants would be immediately deported if convicted of violent crimes.
 After(5) five years immigrants would be able to apply to become a naturalized citizen, if they so choose.

 Health Care: Why does the laser eye surgery and plastic surgery markets enjoy better technology and lower cost, than the regular medical services?
 They have to compete for customers; and therefore are more likely to offer advanced technology and services at lower cost to attract customers.

 I know, some will freak out about wanting to turn all the medical services over to the consumer driven market, but that is exactly what we had before Insurance and Government interfered with the Doctor/ patient relationship, essentially becoming the buyer of services and leaving the patient out of the decision making process for treatment.